Random Coding Error Exponents for the Two-User Interference Channel: Proofs of Main Results

-that is, we have 15 possibilities.
-Now, we claim that possibilities $\ppp{1,2,3,12,13,23,123}$ do not affect the outer minimum in \eqref{EquivErrorEvent2HK}, and so we left with possibilities $\ppp{4,14,24,34,124,134,234,1234}$.
-This is due to the same reasoning used in \eqref{biggerThan} for the second term at the r.h.s. of \eqref{Last3Prob}.
-Indeed, note that possibilities $\ppp{1,2,3}$ do not affect due to possibilities $14,24,34$, respectively.
-Indeed, the multiplicative factor for each of the pairs ($(1,14)$, $(2,24)$, and $(3,34)$) is the same, but the respective probabilities in \eqref{EquivErrorEvent2HK} are smaller for $14,24,34$.
-Similarly, possibilities $\ppp{12,13,23,123}$ do not affect due to possibilities $124,134,234,1234$, respectively.
+namely, we have 15 possibilities.
+We claim that possibilities $\ppp{1,2,3,12,13,23,123}$ do not affect the outer minimum in \eqref{EquivErrorEvent2HK}, and so we left with possibilities $\ppp{4,14,24,34,124,134,234,1234}$.
+This observation follows from the same arguments used in \eqref{lastProRightfin0}-\eqref{biggerThan} for the second term at the r.h.s. of \eqref{Last3Prob}.
+For example, possibilities $\ppp{1,2,3}$ do not affect the outer minimum due to the fact that the probabilities that correspond to possibilities $\ppp{14,24,34}$, respectively, are smaller.
+Indeed, the multiplicative factors in \eqref{EquivErrorEvent2HK} for each of the pairs $(1,14)$, $(2,24)$, and $(3,34)$, are the same, but the respective probabilities in \eqref{EquivErrorEvent2HK} are smaller for $\ppp{14,24,34}$ (due to the same reason used in \eqref{biggerThan}).
+Similarly, possibilities $\ppp{12,13,23,123}$ do not affect the outer minimum due to possibilities $\ppp{124,134,234,1234}$, respectively.

-In the following, we analyze the ``surviving" terms.
-For example, the term that corresponds to possibility $1234$, is given by
+In the following, we analyze the remaining terms.
+For example, the term that corresponds to possibility ``$1234$", is given by